armadaproject/armada/docs/developer.md

 ## Lookout - Armada web UI

 Armada bundles a web UI referred to as Lookout.
 Lookout requires PostgreSQL.
-Lookout is basedon react and is built with:
+Lookout is based on React and is built with:
 ```bash
 cd ./internal/lookout/ui
 yarn install